AllGitOut/Invertify---image-inverter/README.md

 1. Ideation — get or refine your idea

-2. Research — validate and explore your concept
+2. Research — validate and explore your concept.

 3. PRD — define your product requirements